How to Become a Great Hairdresser: What Hair Clients Want

 Every market and every salon is different, and every stylist can command his or her own fees.

-But, the economy and fluctuate, and if your fees are already pretty hefty, don't raise them needlessly.
+But the economy can fluctuate, and if your fees are already pretty hefty, don't raise them needlessly.

 Some people have left good hairdressers to whom they have been paying high fees (which makes it appear they don't mind paying for expensive services) when there's been an increase.
 If you raise your fees by $20 and drive off three customers who come in every six weeks, and who refer customers to you, have you made a good business decision?
 Probably not!